-This apprenticeship is ideal for those prospective apprentices who would like a career in the motor vehicle industry, be it with a main dealer, independent garages or with a specialist garages who work on specialist types of vehicle, i.e. racing teams and classic cars.
-Within North Yorkshire and country wide, employers are looking for motivated, skilled and fully qualified motor technicians to enhance and grow their businesses.
+This apprenticeship is ideal for those prospective apprentices who would like a career in the motor vehicle industry, be it with a main dealer, independent garage or with a specialist garage who work on specialist types of vehicle, i.e. racing teams and classic cars.
+Within North Yorkshire and nationwide, employers are looking for motivated, skilled and fully qualified motor technicians to enhance and grow their businesses.

 QualificationsVRQ/VCQ Level 2 intermediate Diploma in Vehicle Maintenance & Repair Competence (Light Vehicle)

 Functional skills level 1/2 in English

 Functional skills level 1/2 in ICT

 Achievement of the apprenticeship is dependent on the Apprentice passing knowledge unit exams at College, theory and practical.

 The apprentice must be COMPETENT and cover all the criteria learnt at College within 6 Practical observations within the workplace by the Work Based Assessor (WBA).